Academic Renewal

 Academic and Progress Dismissal

-A student who is on Academic Probation 2 shall be subject to dismissal if the student has earned a grade point average of less than 2.0 in all units attempted for a letter grade for that term.
-A student who has been placed on Progress Probation 2 shall be subject to dismissal if the percentage of units in which the student has been enrolled for that term for which entries of “W,” “I,” and “NP” are recorded reaches or is below fifty percent (50%) for 12 units or 80% for 3-6 units.
+A student who is on academic probation shall be subject to dismissal if the student earned a cumulative grade point average of less than 2.0 in all units attempted in each of 3 consecutive semesters which were graded on the basis of the grading system described in section 55023.
+A student who has been placed on progress probation shall be subject to dismissal if the percentage of units in which the student has been enrolled for which entries of “W,” “I,” and “NP” are recorded in at least 3 consecutive semesters reaches or exceeds fifty percent (50%) for 12 units or in accordance with Title 5 section 55031.

 Dismissal Letter

-The letter notifying the student that he/she/they are being dismissed will cover, at a minimum, a reference to AP 4255, an explanation of what dismissal means, the procedure for reinstatement, and the procedure to appeal the dismissal.
+The letter notifying the student that he/she/they are being dismissed will cover, at a minimum, reference to this procedure, an explanation of what dismissal means, procedure for reinstatement, and procedure to appeal the dismissal.

 Appeal of Dismissal